ibm-cloud-docs/CDN/getting-started.md

 # Getting Started

 IBM Cloud Content Delivery Network (CDN) can be used for a variety of industry solutions--including media, entertainment, software, gaming, banking, and e-commerce--to meet the needs of your businesses.
 IBM Cloud has partnered with Akamai to offer the most comprehensive Content Delivery Network features, while maintaining affordability.
-This partnership features edge servers in [36 countries](edge-servers.html#list-of-edge-servers), to bring the content closest to where you need it most--your users.
+This partnership features edge servers in over [50 countries](edge-servers.html#list-of-edge-servers), to bring the content closest to where you need it most--your users.

 ## Before you begin